Political strongman

 British journalist Gideon Rachman described Vladimir Putin as "the archetype and the model" for modern political strongmen.

-In politics, a strongman is a type of authoritarian political leader—civilian or military—who exerts control through military enforcement and has, or has claimed to have, strong popular support.
+In politics, a strongman is a type of authoritarian political leader who exerts control through military enforcement and has, or has claimed to have, strong popular support.
 Strongmen typically claim to have widespread popular support, portray themselves as the only one capable of solving the country's problems, and espouse a disdain for liberalism and democracy.

 Functions

 A strongman can be either a civilian or a military leader and can exist in both democracies and autocracies.
 Military dictatorships ruled by military strongmen differ from military juntas as the strongman rules alone and does not have to negotiate with other military officers to rule.

 Political scientists Brian Lai and Dan Slater identified strongmen as ruling in an autocratic way which exercises power through the military; typically, strongmen do not share power collectively and do not rely on a political party to exert power.
 Strongmen are more likely to initiate international conflicts than democracies, military juntas, and partisan dictatorships.
-Additionally, political scientists Barbara Geddes, Erica Frantz, and Joseph G. Wright argue that dictatorships led by strongmen are more likely to "commit human rights abuses" and "become embroiled in civil wars" than other dictatorships.
+Political scientists Barbara Geddes, Erica Frantz, and Joseph G. Wright argue that dictatorships led by strongmen are more likely to "commit human rights abuses" and "become embroiled in civil wars" than other dictatorships.
 They also stated that strongmen are more likely to be overthrown by an insurgency, revolution, or foreign invasion than civilian dictators and military juntas.

 General Secretary Xi Jinping of China, General Secretary Kim Jong Un of North Korea and President Vladimir Putin of Russia met in Beijing.

 Regimes led by strongmen are less likely to transition to democracy than military juntas as the strongman is more likely to fear imprisonment or death as a consequence for their actions once out of office more than a collective of military officers likely would.
 Some scholars described the "strongman's dilemma" as the process of establishing a successor once out of office without creating a political rival.
 Strongmen typically appoint family members to important government positions, but appointing family members as a successor is also a way to ensure themselves that they would not be imprisoned upon leaving office.
 Meanwhile, some strongmen attempt to remain in power indefinitely but face the risk of being removed once their health diminishes and rivals seek an opportunity to seize power.
 Even when overthrown, regimes previously led by strongmen are likely to be continued by another strongman.

 Strongmen can assume political office either via democratic institutions or through a forceful seizure of power, such as a coup d'état or a revolution.
 In situations where a new government is formed democratically, strongmen typically erode a country's democratic institutions to consolidate power through democratic backsliding.
 In situations where a new government is formed by force, strongmen typically manifest gradually rather than immediately upon assuming power, especially following military coups.